SCLOrkHub/SCLOrkSynths/README.md

 ### synthDEFaults
 Link: http://sccode.org/1-5aD

-A collection of SynthDefs organized by Zé Craum and released under GNU GPL 3.
+A collection of SynthDefs organized by Fellipe Martins aka Zé Craum.
 A lot of of SynthDefs included in our collection were adapted from this source.
-The original authors' names has been preserved when known.
+The original authors' names have been preserved when known.

 ## Contributors